-Do I need Winter Tyres?
+When do I need Winter Tyres?

 At the forefront of most drivers’ minds is how to improve their car’s safety in dangerous weather.
 Winter tyres not only improve safety, they also shorten braking distances and increase performance.
 Remember, summer tyres are not designed to be used in cold weather.
 At cool temperatures, summer tyres are less effective on all types of road surfaces.

-Summer tyres vs Winter tyres
+Summer VS Winter

-In fact, the special tread and high proportion of natural rubber in Michelin Winter tyres reduce braking distances by up to 50%.
-The differences can be startling - a typical car travelling at 50km/h on snow will take 48m to come to a stop with summer tyres, which is 24m more than if the car was equipped with winter tyres.
+In fact, the special tread and high proportion of natural rubber in Michelin's compounds can reduce braking distances by up to 50%.
+The differences can be startling - a typical car travelling at 50km/h on snow will take 48m to come to a stop with summer tyres.
+This is 24m more than if the car was equipped with winter tyres.

-When should I fit Winter Tyres?
+When should I fit them?